|

 wildflowers.
 For people interested in birds

-the best place to stay is
+the best place to see them is

 Skala